blinktrade/BlinkTradeJS/README.md

-# blinktradeJS SDK
+# BlinkTradeJS SDK

-blinktradeJS WebSocket and Rest official JavasScript client for node.js and browser.
+BlinkTradeJS WebSocket and Rest official JavasScript client for node.js and browser.

 # Getting Started

-blinktrade provides a simple and robust WebSocket API to integrate our platform, we strongly recommend you to use it over the Rest-ful API.
+BlinkTrade provides a simple and robust WebSocket API to integrate our platform, we strongly recommend you to use it over the Rest-ful API.

 ## Install